temporalio/temporal/docs/design/1533-host-specific-taskqueue.md

 For long running sessions, user might want to split it into multiple runs while still wanting all the activities executed by the same worker.
 This API is designed for such a use case.

 Its usage is the same as CreateSession() except that it also takes in a recreateToken.
-The token encodes the resource specific tasklist name on which the new session should be created.
+The token encodes the resource specific taskqueue name on which the new session should be created.
 A user can get the token by calling the GetRecreateToken() method of the SessionInfo object.

 #### Example